Preventing outages with pkill's new --require-handler flag

 This program can help you find signals being sent that you might not be expecting before you land a change to remove a signal handler.

 Using pkill -H adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler, and prefer to use other kinds of IPC (like varlink or similar) to signal for state changes where possible.
-All in all, pkill -H provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
+All in all, pkill -H provides a simple but effective defence in depth safeguard against one of the most common signal-related problems in production environments.
 This isn't a silver bullet for all signal related issues – signals still have many other problems as detailed in my previous article – but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

 Many thanks to Craig for reviewing the patch, and Diego and Michael for providing suggestions on this post.